 - pan-firing — the tea leaves are quickly pan-fired over a high fire to stop the oxidation process (this step is skipped for most other Chinese black teas)

-- second rolling — the tea leaves are rolled once again while still hot; this helps the tea leaves absorb more of the pinewood smoke later on
+- second rolling — the tea leaves are rolled once again while still hot; during the next step, this helps the tea leaves absorb more of the pinewood smoke.

 - drying — the tea leaves are dried on bamboo mats up to 10 hours.
-For Lapsang Souchong production, this is the step where the tea leaves are smoked over the pinewood, developing its signature smoky taste and sweet longan aroma.
+In Lapsang Souchong production, this is the step where the tea leaves are smoked over pine wood, developing the tea's signature smoky taste and sweet longan aroma.
 For Non-smoky Lapsang Souchong (as well as other hong cha varieties), the tea is dried over high fire

 - packing — the tea is now ready for packaging and distribution